jelkinsjames/chameleon-PCB/IOBoard_ATSAMD21/README.md

 For this project, we will always read a value before writing a value.
 The value we write is determined by the value previously read.
 Because of this, I fill `txReg` with the correct data based on what we read from the I2C host.
 For example, if the host wishes to read the value of `ENC0`, it will first write `0x01` to `rxReg`.
 We next check the value of `rxReg` and enter the correct case statement.
 As shown above we just fill `txReg` with `ENC0_val`.

 Once this host write operation has finished, the host will initiate a read operation.
 The IOBoard will respond with the contents of `txReg` and then reset the value to 0.
 My callback function always returns `true`.
 If you return false instead, the I2C acknowledgement bit will not be set high.
 This can be useful to tell the host that data is not ready for transmission.
-For my application there are no cases in which we wont send valid data, so I always return `true`.
+For my application there are no cases in which we won't send valid data, so I always return `true`.

 The events you can add to your callback function are as follows:
 - `SERCOM_I2C_SLAVE_TRANSFER_EVENT_RX_READY`